Skip to main content

 Vulnerable people are not limited to a charity’s beneficiaries or the users of its services.
 They can include a charity’s staff, volunteers, and people in third parties, such as suppliers and partners.

-Being able to recognise vulnerability in its various forms is important, and is the first step towards being able to protect vulnerable people.
+Being able to recognise vulnerability in its various forms is the first step towards being able to protect vulnerable people.

 Legal obligations